Skip to main content

 • Community Outreach: Promote awareness of hereditary cancer risk and provide broad-based education about cancer prevention options

-Patients seen in the Smilow Cancer Genetics and Prevention program will typically first meet with a genetic counselor.
-Genetic counselors are licensed medical professionals with advanced training in genetics who help patients understand and adapt to the medical, psychological and familial implications of genetic contributions to diseases such as cancer.
-The cancer genetic counseling process includes:
+Patients seen in the Smilow Cancer Genetics and Prevention program will typically first meet with a genetic counselor or genetics clinical coordinator.
+Genetic counselors are licensed medical professionals with advanced training in genetics who help patients understand and adapt to the medical, psychological and familial implications of genetic contributions to diseases, such as cancer.
+Genetics Clinical Coordinators are healthcare providers who have been specifically trained to coordinate genetic testing and provide genetic test results to patients.
+Certified genetic counselors oversee the care the genetics clinical coordinators provide to ensure appropriate testing is ordered and the results of genetic testing are interpreted accurately.
+An initial visit with a genetic counselor or genetics clinical coordinator may include:

 • Detailed review of your personal medical history and your family history of cancer